RARADAVISCA/RARADAVISCA.github.io/content/authors/admin/_index.md

     awarder: datacamp
     icon: datacamp
     summary: |
-      Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
+      Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping youss manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---

 ## About Me

-Saya Rara Dwi Davisca Seorang Mahasiswa di Institut Teknologi Statistika dan Bisnis Muhammadiyah Semarang, Prodi Rekayasa Perangkat Lunak, Semester 3, Saya Berasal Dari Kabupaten Grobogan.
-Saya Memiliki Ketertarikan di Bidang Teknologi dan Desain Grafis.
+I am Rara Dwi Davisca, a student at the Muhammadiyah Semarang Institute of Statistics and Business Technology, Software Engineering Study Program, Semester 3, I come from Grobogan Regency.
+I have an interest in technology and graphic design.
-Selama di Kampus, Saya Aktif Mengikuti Kepanitiaan di Organisasi Mahasiswa, Karena Saya Percaya Pengalaman di Luar Kelas Sangat Penting Untuk Mengembangkan Keterampilan dan Memperluas Jaringan.
-Di waktu luang, saya suka Memasak, membantu saya tetap seimbang antara kesibukan akademik dan pribadi.
+While on campus, I actively participated in committees in student organizations, because I believe that experience outside the classroom is very important for developing skills and expanding networks.
+In my spare time, I like to cook, it helps me keep a balance between academic and personal activities.